BOTOX® for TMJ Treatment in San Francisco, CA

 TMJ Disorder and TMD are essentially interchangeable acronyms for temporomandibular joint disorder.
 Your temporomandibular joints are the sophisticated joints that attach your lower jaw to the rest of your skull.
 Unlike any other joints in your body, the temporomandibular joints allow for a broad range of motion.

 In order to facilitate chewing and speaking, your jaw must move freely in a variety of angles.
 Your jaw must also be very strong.
-Not only do your temporomandibular joints harbor great strength, they also work with some of the other strongest muscles in your body, like your neck and head muscles.
+Not only do your temporomandibular joints harbor great strength, but they also work with some of the other strongest muscles in your body, like your neck and head muscles.
 These versatile muscles also contain two of your body’s largest nerve clusters.
-When there is even slight malocclusion, the resulting symptoms can negatively impact your comfort, mobility and ability to perform crucial tasks.
+When there is even slight malocclusion, the resulting symptoms can negatively impact your comfort, mobility, and ability to perform crucial tasks.
 Tense, stressed muscles surrounding the TMJs are another potential source of your discomfort.
 In those cases, trigger point injections may alleviate some of the discomfort by relaxing the muscles.

 What Causes TMJ Disorder?